 All League outdoor and indoor games will be played as scheduled at any facility deemed appropriate by the NSSL.

-All NSSL Games played in HRM will be scheduled on Turf Fields where possible.
+All NSSL Games will be scheduled on Turf Fields where possible.
 This rule will extend to other areas as Turf Fields come on-line e.g. Valley, Cape Breton, Antigonish)

-Commencing June 4, 2013 the League will not accept any request(s) to reschedule games except those caused by weather related factors or due to very exceptional circumstances.
+After May 15 the League will not accept youth team request(s) to reschedule games except those caused by weather related factors or very exceptional circumstances.

-Until June 3, 2013 any team seeking a change shall notify the League in writing that they have completed an agreement with the opposing team which includes another date/location.
-The team initiating the request will assume all costs associated with rescheduling the game.
+Senior teams will have between the release of the final schedule and May 31 to request changes to their teams schedule providing they notify the League in writing they have an agreement of the opposing team to reschedule which includes the new (1) date and (2) location.
+The team initiating the request will assume all costs associated with the rescheduled game.